thuml/predrnn-pytorch/README.md

 2. **Reverse Scheduled Sampling**

-Reverse scheduled sampling is a new curriculum learning strategy.
-As opposed to scheduled sampling, it gradually changes the training process of the PredRNN encoder from using the previously generated frame to using the previous ground truth.

-It has two benefits: (1) It bridges the gap between encoder/forcaster and makes the training convergence quickly.
-(2) It enforces the seq-to-seq RNNs to learn more from long-term input context.
+Reverse scheduled sampling is a new curriculum learning strategy for seq-to-seq RNNs.
+As opposed to scheduled sampling, it gradually changes the training process of the PredRNN encoder from using the previously generated frame to using the previous ground truth. **Benefits:** (1) It makes the training converge quickly by reducing the encoder-forcaster training gap.
+(2) It enforces the model to learn more from long-term input context.

 ![rss](./pic/rss.png)